top of page

 3. Buffet meals consist of an entrée (meat) serving, a starch, a vegetable, a salad, and bakery roll.

 Guests will want to try some of everything you offer.
 If you decide on 3 entrée selections, the guests will want to try some of each which will lead to needing to order more food than normal for the guest count.
 We highly recommend picking two entrees and the guests will be able to try a half serving of each.
-The same goes with sides, if you offer two starches or two vegetables they will want to try both.
-Unfortunately, the guests do not normally edit their helping sizes of side dishes so they end up taking a normal serving of each, requiring double the amount of both sides and adding to your costs.
-To avoid this we recommend choosing the same starch and vegetable for both entrees.
+The same goes with sides, if you offer two starches or two vegetables, they will want to try both.
+Unfortunately, the guests do not normally edit their helping sizes of side dishes, so they end up taking a normal serving of each, requiring double the amount of both sides and adding to your costs.
+To avoid this, we recommend choosing the same starch and vegetable for both entrees.

 Plated Meals:

-Time, space and kitchen layout can effect a plated meal along with waitstaff.
+These are often the most expensive way to go as you will need additional servers to get all meals plated and served in a timely fashion.
+Time, space and kitchen layout can affect a plated meal along with waitstaff.
 If you do decide to go this route than 3 entrees are fine as the guests will make their decisions ahead of time.
 However, we have seen more than one guest be envious of the choice the person sitting next to them made!
+With all of that being said.
+It is your day; your party and we will do it your way.

 DO YOU OFFER TASTINGS???

 No, in an ideal world, if we had a restaurant and were preparing all of our items daily, we would offer tastings.
 Unfortunately, we are not in an ideal world.
 Our food is prepared to order, not frozen and ready to go.
 It is not reasonable for us to try to prepare small samplings of the foods we offer.
 A small tasting is never a true representation of what you will receive at a large function.
-We have been doing this for over 27 years and we stand by our reputation.
+We have been doing this for over 31 years and we stand by our reputation.
 I urge you to look through our event pictures and read our customer reviews.
 Our food tastes as wonderful as it looks!

 CAN I CREATE MY OWN MENU???